Day 32 - walking in snow fields in the afternoon is no fun (16.9 miles)

 I had a steep downhill through snow which didn’t last long.
 Then that’s when the fun began as there really wasn’t much of a trail, basically followed the creek to the bottom.
 There wasn’t any snow but lots of down trees.

 As soon as I got to the bottom I was looking straight at a moose across the creek behind some small trees.
-Once it saw me itstared back.
+Once it saw me it looked eyes.
 It then kind of looked like it was going to go after me then turned around and headed off in the opposite direction.
 Then I see a baby moose.
-I knew I needed to get away.
+I knew I needed to get out of there.

-I then follow the creek downhill on really no trail but there was no where else to go.
+I kept following the creek downhill on really no trail but there was no where else to go.
 This was a burn section so lots of fallen trees.

 I’ve got 24 miles to Creede so hopefully the trail gets better.
 I should be done with the snow for at least a day.